piashcse/react-native-movie/README.md

 - [React-Native](https://reactnative.dev/) - React Native brings React's declarative UI framework to iOS and Android.
 With React Native, you use native UI controls and have full access to the native platform.
 - [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) RTK Query is a powerful data fetching and caching tool.
 It is designed to simplify common cases for loading data in a web application, eliminating the need to hand-write data fetching & caching logic yourself.
+- [Axios](https://axios-http.com/) - Axios is a simple promise based HTTP client for the browser and node.js.
+Axios provides a simple to use library in a small package with a very extensible interface.
 - [Redux-toolkit](https://redux-toolkit.js.org/) - The official, opinionated, batteries-included toolset for efficient Redux development
 - [Redux](https://redux.js.org/) - Redux is an open-source JavaScript library for managing and centralizing application state.
 It is most commonly used with libraries such as React or Angular for building user interfaces.
 - [React-Navigation 7](https://reactnavigation.org/) - Routing and navigation for your React Native apps.